nuwandavek/tokyo-bench/README.md

 # godzilla-v2

 godzilla-v2 is a super simplified king of tokyo game (derived heavily from [godzilla](https://github.com/haraschax/godzilla/)).
-The goal of this game is to create a benchmark for reasoning LLMs, and how they fare against classic game playing techniques.
+The goal of this game is to create a benchmark for reasoning LLMs, and see how they fare against classic game playing techniques.

-## Simplifications from King of Tokyo
+#### Simplifications from King of Tokyo
 - There are no energy cubes
 - There are no power cards to buy